vkhazin/multicloud-courseware/content/serverless/lab-serverless.md

     };
    ```
 8. Install npm packages: `npm install`
-1. Navigate to `Cloud Functions`
+9. Navigate to `Cloud Functions`
-1. Select existing or create a new project using Google Cloud Console to enable the Cloud Function API
+10. Select existing or create a new project using the Google Cloud Console to enable the Cloud Function API
-9. Get the list of GCP projects: `gcloud projects list` and copy `PROJECT_ID` for the projects where cloud function API has been enabled
+11. Get the list of GCP projects: `gcloud projects list` and copy `PROJECT_ID` for the projects where cloud function API has been enabled
-10. Replace the project id in the following command and execute using the terminal panel:
+12. Replace the project id in the following command and execute using the terminal panel:
-11. ```
+13. ```
     gcloud functions deploy courseware-nodejs \
         --project {project_id} \
         --runtime nodejs8 \